Order of Leopold (Austria): Insignia

 Both the Grand Cross and the First Class members of the Order wore (on formal occasions) their insignia in the form of a sash with the badge attached to the bow and respectively an eight-pointed and a four-pointed breast star.
 The Grand Cross was somewhat larger than the First Class, as was the width of the sash.
 A Commander's badge was worn at the neck, suspended from a 52 mm wide ribbon; a Knight wore his badge on a triangular ribbon on the left breast.

 The badge consists of a red-enameled gold cross, with white enamel edging.
 The obverse of the badge displays the initials FIA in gold on a red enamel background.
 The mottoes of the Order were INTEGRITATI ET MERITO and OPES REGUM CORDA SUBDITORUM.
 The ribbon of the Order is red with two narrow white side-stripes.
 The badge's cross is surmounted by a golden imperial crown.

 The Grand Cross could also be awarded with diamonds; from 1808 to 1918, only four people received this honour.
-The last recipient, Ernst Graf von Silva-Tarouca, was awarded the decoration on 11 November 1918, hours before Charles I of Austria withdrew from public affairs.
+The last recipient, Count Ernst von Silva-Tarouca, was awarded the decoration on 11 November 1918, hours before Charles I of Austria withdrew from public affairs.
 After 1918, the Order was no longer awarded.